tuany9496/Fab4.py/README.md

 3. Install application required packages
 > <pre><code>pip install -r Requirements.txt</code></pre>

+4. Cd into la_travel-project

-4. You may have to migrate any unapplied migrations by using: python3 manage.py migrate
+5. You may have to migrate any unapplied migrations by using: python manage.py makingmigrations, python manage.py migrate

 <pre><code> Operations to perform:
   Apply all migrations: admin, auth, contenttypes, search, sessions